roytan883/nats-node-rpc/README.md

 ### *Full RPC
 Servers A, B, C ...
 N, can register to the same **Topic**.
 When client call **Topic**, all server will receive the request.
 But only first response(the fastest one) will be used for client.
-> all server still handle the request, just first response(the fastest one) will be handle by client
+> all server still handle the request, just first response(the fastest one) will be handle by client.

 > you should only has one **Full RPC handler server**, others should be **Full Push handler servers**

 ### *Push and Partial Push